ejosymart/gnomonicM/README.md

 ## Examples

-This is a basic example which shows you how to estimate natural mortality using the data on Caddy (1996):
+This is a basic example which shows you how to estimate natural mortality based on gnomonic approach using the data on Caddy (1996):

 ## 1\.
 Deterministic